ilic5000/pabkvizgenerator/README.md

 ### Pot(j)era pseudo algorithm
 Here is the basic idea of the Potera and Potjera crawler algorithm.
-In the next sections, I will go through every step to explain the reasoning behind it and discuss the current implementation.

 1. Open the video file
 2. Create seek area in the bottom half of every frame